wayofdev/spiral-starter-tpl/README.md

   * [Deployer](https://deployer.org) for automatic deployments to staging and production servers with support of [GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment)
   * For more information see [Deployments](#-requirements) section

+### → Services

+* **Added:**
+  * [Mailpit](https://github.com/axllent/mailpit) service to simplify email testing in development.
+Mailpit is an email testing tool that provides a web interface for viewing and managing test emails sent by the application.
+  * [MinIO](https://min.io) service for object storage, compatible with the Amazon S3 API.
+This enables the application to store and retrieve files in a development environment.
+  * [Temporal](https://temporal.io/) service is included by default for managing distributed workflows.
+The configuration for Temporal is located in the separate [docker-compose.temporal.yaml](./docker-compose.temporal.yaml) file, allowing easier integration with the main application.

 <br>

 ## 🚩 Requirements